timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

 - Guide for any specific task or use case

 For example, [Vale](https://vale.sh) is a tool that checks docs against a style guide.
-It's got an [installation guide](https://vale.sh/docs/vale-cli/installation/), but that just tells you how to install the package or run the Docker container, not enough to actually check a document against a style guide.
+It's got an [installation guide](https://vale.sh/docs/vale-cli/installation/), but that just tells you how to install the package or run the Docker container, not enough to actually check a repo of documentation against a style guide.
 It could really use a getting started guide, so in the next sections I'm going to walk through how I'd write a getting started guide for Vale.
+These steps mirror how I approach a lot of common tech writing tasks.

 ## Researching the topic

 When you do doc research, imagine that you're an archaeologist carefully removing dirt from around a fossil.
-If you go in too fast, you'll break things or miss something important in the chaos.
+If you go in too quickly, you'll miss something important in the chaos.
 Instead, start from zero and write down absolutely every step that you do so you can reproduce or edit them later.

-It's critical to have all of these steps so you can reproduce the process later to test it.
+It's critical to remember all of the steps you take so you can reproduce the process later to test it.
 As you experiment, you may run steps that weren't necessary, so you need to have those written down so you can try the process again later and skip those steps to verify that the end user doesn't need to do them.

 Here's how I'd do this for a Vale getting started guide:

 1. Start with as clean an environment as possible.

-   If you're familiar with Docker or any virtual machine tools like VMWare, VirtualBox, or Vagrant, you can use them to start up a new virtual computer.
+   If you're familiar with Docker or any virtual machine tools like Docker, VMWare, VirtualBox, or Vagrant, you can use them to start up a new virtual computer.
    This way you're not messing with your actual computer and you can have some confidence that you don't have anything preinstalled or installed in a strange way that isn't how your target audience has things set up.

    If you don't want to use any of these tools, you can use your own computer and take careful note of any settings you change or software that you install.